 - Weekly or monthly payments to the victim

 A felony charge could result in:

-Contact the Visalia criminal defense lawyer at the firm if you have been charged or are being investigated in Fresno or Visalia for criminal offenses today.
+Contact the Visalia domestic violence defense lawyer if you have been charged or are being investigated in Fresno or Visalia.

 “I highly recommend Christopher Marten attorney at law”- an AVVO client